HadoopGenomics/Hadoop-BAM/README.txt

-hadoop-bam: a library for manipulation of BAM (Binary Alignment/Map) and BGZF-compressed files using the Hadoop MapReduce framework.
+hadoop-bam: a library for manipulation of BAM (Binary Alignment/Map) and BGZF-compressed files using the Hadoop MapReduce framework, and command line tools in the vein of SAMtools.

-Includes programs for indexing both BAM and BGZF files, allowing Hadoop to split them, as well as an example program for sorting BAM files.

 Dependencies
 ------------

-Hadoop 0.20.2.
-Tested 0.21: this version of hadoop-bam is incompatible with it.
+Hadoop 0.20.2 or 0.20.203.0.
+0.21 or later will not work with this version of hadoop-bam.

-Picard 1.27.
+Picard SAM-JDK 1.47.
 Later versions have not been tested: use at your own risk.

 Availability:
 	Hadoop - http://hadoop.apache.org/